 Las Vegas has a ton of great options for brunch for any price point, from quick egg sandwiches to caviar and champagne.

 Keep reading to check out my 14 favorite spots for the best brunch in Las Vegas.

 Bacchanal Buffet is so good, it’s regularly named the best buffet in Las Vegas by countless magazines, newspapers, websites, and the like.

 The brunch buffet at Bacchanal is the best time to check it out.

-During brunch, you can choose from dishes like red velvet pancakes, fried chicken and waffles (a personal fave), street tacos, a meat carving station, and endless mimosas ($15 extra).
+During brunch, you can choose from dishes like red velvet pancakes, fried chicken and waffles, street tacos, a meat carving station, and endless mimosas ($15 extra).
 On weekends, the brunch buffet also includes crab legs… drool!